willwade/MacroServerMac/README.md

 NB: at present it won't allow multiple IP address' despite it saying so!

+##Client##

-If you don't have/don't know what MindExpress is and just want to test what MindExpress sends try:
+If you don't have/don't know what MindExpress is and just want to test what MindExpress sends you can use the Client.
+You can also use this for applications other than MindExpress by sending the string to call the executable in a shell e.g.:

     python MacroClient/Client.py -cmd mouse -scmd 'subcommandid:change_location|value:100|direction:0|click:0'